Gman-Superfly/AKIRA/foundations/pomdp/POMDP_SIM.md

 - If truth is 10: error = 0.8²
 - If truth is 12: error = 1.2²

-The error map shows this uncertainty—it's brightest where the model is hedging between hypotheses.
+The error map shows this uncertainty, it's brightest where the model is hedging between hypotheses.

 ---